dmolony/DiskBrowser2/README.md

 ![Automator](resources/automator.png?raw=true "Automator script")

 Then I drop that file in my dock, and I can run the program with a single click.
+You can also change the icon using the Info command on the .app file and pasting something better over the existing icon.

 #### Windows batch file
 ```